 After a short safety briefing, you'll be introduced to the wolves and handlers for the walk.
 The wolves then set off across the fields, allowing you to get an excellent view of them as they sniff, scent and scratch.
 There are also plenty of opportunities to take photos, with the route specially chosen to provide several especially photogenic areas.

 You'll see the wolves interacting with their environment, whether it's investigating a scent trail, rolling in something pungent or taking a dip in our stream.
 You'll also be able to view the other wildlife on site; if you're lucky you'll see a hare or see a majestic red kite soaring overhead.
 You may also get to experience the haunting sound of a wolf's howl, as the wolves will often call to the other packs back in their enclosures.

 Throughout the walk volunteers will be on hand to answer any questions you may have, or you may prefer to wait until the "stump talk" which is roughly halfway through the walk.
 While the wolves take a short break, you'll learn about the history of the Trust, information about wolves in general and their current conservation status and details of the projects supported by the UKWCT.

-At the end of the walk hot or cold drinks are served in our observation room and there's a chance to further support us by purchasing gifts in our shop.
+There is a chance to further support us by purchasing gifts in our shop.
 A tour of the centre follows, allowing you to see the other packs and compare the different types of wolf we have on our site.

 The final enclosure has an elevated viewing platform and this affords an excellent view across the area, with a bird's-eye view of the large pond contained within the enclosure.
 It's an ideal photo opportunity.

 The minimum age for walkers is 12.
-We offer special children's walks for those of a younger age.